 Buy the Nexus 6 because you absolutely have to definitely have the pure Android on the big screen.

 The LG G Flex 2 might be something of a surprise entry in our list of best smartphones.
-The format is unconventional and the curved display might not appeal to everyone, which might make it a non-starter for some.
+The curved display format is unconventional and might not appeal to everyone, which may make it a non-starter for some.

-But this is one of a new generation of smartphones, a device that's packed with power from the Qualcomm Snapdragon 810 chipset.
-It's a great size at 5.5-inches, although the display on the devices we've seen so far aren't as capable some of the flat rivals.
+But this is one of a new-generation of smartphones, a device that's packed with power from the Qualcomm Snapdragon 810 chipset.
+It's a great size at 5.5-inches, although the display on the devices we've seen so far aren't as capable as some of the flat rivals.

-There's a great camera on the back, but the software across the device isn't as slick and smooth as some, even those on older hardware.
+There's a great camera on the back too, but the software throughout the device isn't as slick and smooth as some competitors, even those on older hardware.
 We know that LG is looking to clean things up, but there are some compromises for wanting to be different.